 Despite there being a couple other cars here, I was literally the only person on the beach, wandering around driftwood, tidepools and rocky outcroppings.

-Just a 16 mile drive from Crescent City is the Trees of Mystery, a kitchy tourist trap we actually really enjoyed, complete with a giant Paul Bunyan and Babe the Blue Ox.
+Just a 16 mile drive from Crescent City is the Trees of Mystery, a kitschy tourist trap we actually really enjoyed, complete with a giant Paul Bunyan and Babe the Blue Ox.

-This privately owned attraction is $16 per adult.
+This privately owned attraction has a cost ($16 per adult in 2016).
 Despite the cheese factor, we found it to be an entertaining experience.

 When you enter the park, you’ll start on a self-guided hiking trail through redwoods with signage pointing out trees of particular interest.
 One of these is the Cathedral Tree, which is a family of redwoods that grew around the trunk of a now-fallen tree.